hosstay/login-example-PEAN/README.md

 Start Backend: "node server" or "nodemon --inspect server" if you have nodemon installed and want dedicated devtools.

-Start Frontend: "au run --watch"
+Start Frontend: "npm start" or "au run --watch" if you have aurelia cli installed and want it to watch for changes.

 ## Built With